agmsb/cloudrun-gke-button/README.md

 As expected, Kubernetes clusters on Google Kubernetes Engine have this capability baked in through a `CloudRun` add-on.
 Even better, when you create a GKE cluster with the add-on, it is integrated into the Cloud Run interface as a deployment target.

+_Note: this repo was directly inspired by [Cloud Run Button](https://github.com/jamesward/cloud-run-button)._

 ## Requirements and setup

 Requirements: